CenterForOpenScience/Employee-Manual/index.md

 Paperless Office
 ------------------

 We encourage digital signatures, scanning receipts, and digital communication.
 There is little reason or value in using paper when digital technologies allow duplication, extra security options, and easy sharing.
 COS uses Google Drive for storing and sharing documents.
+Please limit your printing in the office.

 Catered Meals and Fully Stocked Kitchen
 ------------------

 The COS refrigerator and kitchen cabinets are fully stocked with the staff’s favorite snacks and beverages.
-If you notice the kitchen is out of something, write it on the blue dry erase board.
-If you have any special requests for snacks or beverages, let the Events and Facilities Manager know.
+If you notice the kitchen is out of something, indicate this on the OSF project: osf.io/ducxj for ordering.
+If you have any special requests for snacks or beverages, let the Events and Facilities Coordinator know.

 Wednesdays and Fridays are left over days – many times there will be leftovers from Tuesday and Thursday’s catered lunches.
 Help yourself or take some home with you.
 Remember: if you’re the last person to eat left-overs, make sure to put them away and clean up.